-Find the case in the Chronological Table of Cases (You will need to open up the folder for the month in which judgment was given).
+Find the case in the Chronological Table of Cases (open the folder for the month in which judgment was given).

 The icons in the example below indicate that the text available is an official text.
 The lower document with the greyed-out seal indicates that the official text is not yet available in the selected language.